Luckyseven1122/nonalignment_signal_tool_wear/README.md

 Due to copyright, we can't provide the source data.

-# Plan
+# Content

-We are going to apply SPP-Net for single-condition TCM.
+apply SPP-Net for single-condition TCM.

+# Current Status

+Not so fine now because of the lack of GPU's computer capacity

+MAE loss is still around 30+

 # LICENSE